LJPZebra/OLU/Fiber_coupling.md

 [<img width="400" alt="AlignmentTutorial" src="https://user-images.githubusercontent.com/38736127/176673048-5717d417-f3cd-4252-8551-5a9e17c1132f.png">](https://www.youtube.com/watch?v=kQvhbJbDG0M)

 ### Handling of the hollow core fiber
-*  The hollow core fiber front face is not protected and cannot be easily polished, which is standard for conventional single mode fibers.
+*  The hollow core fiber front face is not protected and cannot be easily polished, which is a standard procedure used for conventional single mode fibers.
 Also never try to clean the fiber outlet with ethanol or acetone because these solutions will enter the fiber core by capillary forces making the fiber unusable.
 You can use an [fiber inspection scope](https://www.thorlabs.com/thorproduct.cfm?partnumber=FS201) to inspect the fiber core.

 * The fiber has a very high damage threshold but only if the laser is well coupled.
 So it is advice to do the alignment procedure at low laser power.
 This improves also laser safety.
 We will regulate the laser intensity with a rotatable [lambda wave plate](https://www.newport.com/p/10RP52-2) installed in series with a [polarizor]([https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS25-1064-HP](https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS252/M)).